satishparaddi/satishparaddi/README.md

 ## About Me

 I am a graduate student pursuing a Master of Science in Information Systems at Northeastern University, with an expected graduation date in May 2025.
-I have a Bachelor of Engineering in Electrical and Electronics Engineering from M S Ramaiah Institute of Technology.

 ## Work Experience

 ### Mphasis